infojunkie/blog/_posts/2024-10-01-music-grimoire-progress-report.md

 - Chris Wilson's [A tale of two clocks](https://web.dev/articles/audio-scheduling), the seminal article about robust Web audio sequencing.

-{% include image.html description="A wonderfully explanatory diagram that captures the essence of the article." width="100%" url="/assets/a-tale-of-two-clocks.png" %}
+{% include image.html description="A wonderfully explanatory diagram that captures the essence of the technique." width="100%" url="/assets/a-tale-of-two-clocks.png" %}

 I've been fortunate to work with others who are interested in this domain: A year ago, I was sponsored to add a "horizontal scrolling" mode to the player, as well as a method to synchronize the playback with a YouTube video (hint: it uses the [Timing Object W3C draft specification](https://webtiming.github.io/timingobject/)) - both of which went back into `musicxml-player`.
 Today, I am exploring adding multiplayer capability to the player, also using Web standards.
 I'm also fortunate to interact with like-minded developers, like [Christoph Guttandin](https://media-codings.com/) who maintains a dizzying array of well-crafted audio modules - we collaborate on his excellent [`midi-player` component](https://github.com/chrisguttandin/midi-player) which is a cornerstone of `musicxml-player`.
 Since the early days, I've been in touch with [Bob van del Poel](https://www.mellowood.ca), a fellow British Columbian who wrote the ridiculously great [Musical MIDI Accompaniment (MMA)](https://www.mellowood.ca/mma/) system which is a cornerstone of `musicxml-midi`.